robotkernel-hal/robotkernel/README.md

 ### Exported C-Api interface

-A bridge provides a bunch of simple C entry points for the robotkernel-5.
+A bridge provides a bunch of simple C entry points for the robotkernel.
 These are:

 #### bridge\_configure

-*bridge\_configure* will be Called after the *bridge* has been loaded by the robotkernel-5.
+*bridge\_configure* will be Called after the *bridge* has been loaded by the robotkernel.
 The *bridge* will get it's configuration usually written in YAML.
 It should now do all needed initialization stuff.

 ``` {.C++}